cardiology-gen-ai/data-etl/mddocs/Adult_Congenital_Heart_Disease_2020.md

 of ACHD patients.
 The aim of analysing patient history is to assess present and past symptoms, as well as to look for intercurrent events and any changes in medication.
-The most frequent symptoms reported by ACHD patients are exercise intolerance and palpitations.
-Self-estimated physical capacity corresponds poorly with . [...................................]
+The most frequent symptoms

 objective measures of exercise capacity.
 [14] Therefore, cardiopulmonary exercise testing (CPET) has gained importance for objective